I want to get

 Image of a woman outdoors, writing in a journal

-Write down your reasons for finding treatment.
-Think about what is important to you that might be put at risk by your drinking or drug use — your family, paying rent, graduating from college, your friends, your health, or your career.
-Ask yourself what your future self would say to you to encourage you to get support.
-Remember what it feels like to have the freedom to spend time with your loved ones, doing the things you most enjoy — to be on top of your game at work or school — to feel healthy and full of life.
+"Write down your reasons for finding treatment.
+Think about what’s most important to you that could be put at risk by drinking or drug use — your family, paying the bills, your job, your Brothers and Sisters, your health, or your future.
+Ask yourself what your future self would say to encourage you to get support.

 Image